 Introduction

-Polyester is a man-made fabric created from the by-products of oil.
-It comes from a chemical reaction between petroleum, air and water plus coal.
+Polyester is a man made fabric created from the by products of oil.
+It comes from a chemical reaction between petroleum, air, and water plus coal.
 The end product is strong and lightweight polyester material used all around the globe.
+Does polyester make you sweat?

-You can find polyester commonly in athletic wear, casual clothes, bed sheets fabrics, and also as padding in furniture.
-It is easy to get dirt cheap as well as not easily spoiled; for sure its very popular.
+You can find polyester commonly in athletic wear, casual clothes, bedsheet fabrics, and also as padding in furniture.
+It is easy to get dirt cheap as well as not easily spoiled, for sure; it’s very popular.
 But many people ask this question: Does polyester increase sweat secretion more than other types of fabrics?

 This article answers that question thoroughly.
 We will put it against self-containing materials, look at the research done on it, and provide advice on how best to put it on.
 So let’s reveal all secrets about polyester and sweating!